Llewxamris/santas-list-inspection-and-maintenance/README.md

 Santa is accessing a node.js web server for all his web needs.
 His “dashboard" must update automatically every 30 seconds to display the current good girls and boys.

+**This project is currently being rewritten to use Express, and rebranded to be a bugtracking application.

 # Dependencies
 Node.js server requires Chalk v.1.1.3, and Request 2.79.0.
 Newer versions may